Best Process Management - Reach Process Excellence

-As soon as there is more than one team using a methodology or working from a particular process, the need for this to be well-defined becomes of paramount importance.
+As soon as there is more than one team using a method or working from a particular process, the need for this to be well-defined becomes of paramount importance.
 This allows everyone to better understand not only his or her role to play in the larger whole, but also what will be expected of them.
-As any business continues to grow and the situations become more complex, these methodologies and processes need to become both standard and flexible – as well as monitored, to enable their improvement.
+As any business continues to grow and the situations become more complex, these methods and processes need to become both standard and flexible – as well as monitored, to enable their improvement.

 However, keep in mind that an organisation can rapidly be stifled by the burden of defining and measuring its own processes.
 Therefore, we deeply believe that two rules matter most of all here: